-Term Definition Alternate Client Backup The alternate client performs a backup on behalf of another client.
+Term Definition Alternate client backup The alternate client performs a backup on behalf of another client.
 Backup agent (see also Third-Party Copy Device) A general term for the host that manages the backup on behalf of the NetBackup client.
 The agent is either another client, the NetBackup media server, a third-party copy device, or a NAS filer.
 BCV The mirror disk in an EMC primary-mirror array configuration (see mirror).
 BCV stands for Business Continuance Volume.
 Bridge In a SAN network, a bridge connects SCSI devices to Fibre Channel.
 A third-party copy device can be implemented as part of a bridge or as part of other devices.
 Note that not all bridges function as third-party copy devices.

-Cache Copy-on-write snapshot methods need a separate working area on disk during the lifetime of the snapshot.
+Term Definition Cache Copy-on-write snapshot methods need a separate working area on disk during the lifetime of the snapshot.
 This area is called a cache.
 The snapshot method uses the cache to store a copy of the client's data blocks that are about to change because of file system activity.
-This cache must be a raw disk partition that does not contain valuable information: when using the cache, the snapshot method overwrites any data currently stored there.
-See "How copy-on-write works" on page 278.
-Copy manager See Third-Party Copy Device.
-Copy-on-Write In NetBackup Snapshot Client, one of two types of supported snapshots (see also mirror).
+This cache must be a raw disk partition that does not contain valuable information: when you use the cache, the snapshot method overwrites any data currently stored there.
+See "How copy-on-write works" on page 290.
+Copy Manager See Third-Party Copy Device.
+Copy-on-write In NetBackup Snapshot Client, one of two types of supported snapshots (see also mirror).
 Unlike a mirror, a copy-on-write does not create a separate copy of the client's data.
 It creates a block-by-block "account" from the instant the copy-on-write was activated.
 The account describes which blocks in the client data have changed and which have not.
 The backup application uses this account to create the backup copy.
 Other terms and trade names sometimes used for copy-on-write snapshots are space-optimized snapshots, space-efficient snapshots, and checkpoints.
 Data movement A copy operation as performed by a third-party copy device or NetBackup media server.
 Data mover The host or entity that manages the backup on behalf of the NetBackup client.
 The data mover can be either the NetBackup media server, a third-party copy device, or a NAS filer. device A general term for any of the following: LUN, logical volume, vdisk, and BCV or STD.
 Disk group A configuration of disks to create a primary-mirror association, using commands unique to the disks' vendor.
 See mirror and volume group.
+Extent A contiguous set of disk blocks that are allocated for a file and represented by three values: Device identifier Starting block address (offset in the device) Length (number of contiguous blocks) The mapping methods in Snapshot Client determine the list of extents and send the list to the backup agent.
+FastResync (VxVM) Formerly known as Fast Mirror Resynchronization or FMR, VxVM FastResync performs quick and efficient resynchronization of mirrors.
+NetBackup's Instant Recovery feature uses FastResync to create and maintain a point-in-time copy of a production volume.
+Fibre Channel A type of high-speed network that is composed of either optical or of copper cable and employing the Fibre Channel protocol.
+NetBackup Snapshot Client supports both arbitrated loop and switched fabric (switched Fibre Channel) environments.